-Zi Ye, CFA Investment Strategist
+Zi Ye, CFA

+Investment Strategist

+Stephanie Wang

-Stephanie Wang Investment Strategist
+Investment Strategist

 Morgan Stanley Wealth Management is the trade name of Morgan Stanley Smith Barney LLC, a registered broker-dealer in the United States.
+This report is for educational purposes only.
 This material has been prepared for informational purposes only and is not an offer to buy or sell or a solicitation of any offer to buy or sell any security or other financial instrument or to participate in any trading strategy.
 Past performance is not necessarily a guide to future performance.
 Please refer to important information, disclosures and qualifications at the end of this material.